-She is a long-time faculty member who came to the School of Nursing in 1997 and since then has taught courses in different areas of the undergraduate and graduate programs, including mental health, community mental health, therapeutic communication, leadership, and program development.
+She is a long-time faculty member who came to the Faculty of Nursing in 1997 and since then has taught courses in different areas of the undergraduate and graduate programs, including mental health, community mental health, therapeutic communication, leadership, and program development.

-Prior to starting at the School of Nursing, Dr. Gaudine practiced for many years as a registered nurse.
+Prior to starting at the Faculty of Nursing, Dr. Gaudine practiced for many years as a registered nurse.
 She has extensive experience as a nurse manager and direct-care nurse working in a number of different areas including orthopedics, outpatients, and mental health.

 She has a B.Sc. from Mount Allison University; a M.Sc.
 (App) from McGill and a PhD from Concordia.